trialsdev/Biomarker-Segmentation-Tutorial/README.md

 # Biomarker Segmentation Cloud Migration Code #

-This repository contains code that helps you to create a medical segmentation workflow in the Google Cloud Platform (GCP).
+This repository contains code that helps you to create a medical image segmentation workflow in the Google Cloud Platform (GCP).
 The model we are using in this example is the <a href = "https://github.com/msharrock/deepbleed">Deepbleed</a> model which is used for ICH Segmentation in the Brain.
 The code will create the following infrastructure in GCP.

 <img src = "https://user-images.githubusercontent.com/85404022/205371247-a677c4c3-1596-4b09-aebd-aa176703d24c.png" width = 750, height = 500></img>

 ## Billable Resources ##

+The following billable resources from GCP will be used in this example.

 1. Google Cloud Run
 2. Google Cloud Storage